e-Residency Programs Around the World

 Lithuania e-Residency Program

-Nevertheless, most program elements are similar to the other baltic country, the Estonian e-residency program.
+The program is relatively new, but most program elements are expected to be similar to the other Baltic country, the Estonian e-residency program.
 The benefits are almost similar such as a digital ID to access public, administrative, and commercial services.

 - Set up an EU-based online company